Clan Forrester: 16th century and Anglo-Scottish Wars

 The chief's family had several landed cadet branches.
 Amongst them was Sir John Forrester of Niddry who died at the Battle of Flodden in 1513.

 There was a Stirlingshire branch of the clan, the Forresters of Garden who were heritable keepers of the Torwood (a Royal forest and hunting ground).
 They owned the barony of Garden as well as Torwood and the ruins of Torwood Castle still stand.
 Sir Duncan Forrester, 1st of Torwood was Comptroller of the Royal Household for James IV of Scotland.
 No fewer than eight Forresters of Torwood were Provosts of Stirling burgh.

 Sir James Forrester, seventh chief of Clan Forrester was killed at the Battle of Pinkie Cleugh in 1547, as was Sir David Forrester, 4th of the Torwood branch of the clan.

 A cadet of the Forresters of Garden was the first of the Fifeshire Chieftains, the Forresters of Strathendry.
 The Forresters of Strathendry built Strathendry Castle, a 16th-century tower house where both Mary, Queen of Scots and Oliver Cromwell stayed.
 It is the only Forrester stronghold that is still inhabited today.

 17th century and Civil War

-Sir George Forrester, tenth chief of Clan Forrester was created a Baronet of Nova Scotia in 1633, however when he died the baronetcy became dormant and still awaits a claimant.
+Sir George Forrester, tenth chief of Clan Forrester was appointed a Baronet of Nova Scotia in 1633, however when he died the baronetcy became dormant and still awaits a claimant.
 James and William Baillie who were the sons-in-law of the first Lord Forrester assumed the name and arms of Forrester and inherited the title under a re-grant of the peerage.
 James was a royalist and was fined by Oliver Cromwell with his estates becoming burdened in debt.
 In 1679 he was murdered by his mistress, Mrs Christian Nimmo and his brother who was mad then inherited the title.